bbatsov/batsov.com/_posts/2018-11-05-back-in-black.md

 switched to Octopress, and now here we are.
 One thing never really changed, though - the quality of my writing.
 It was always abysmally bad, as were many of the topics I wrote on.
-It's really fun to look back on all of this - I was reading some of my old articles in the process of migrating to blog to Jekyll and I couldn't believe some of the things I wrote.
+It's really fun to look back on all of this - I was reading some of my old articles, in the process of migrating the blog to Jekyll, and I couldn't believe some of the things I wrote.
 I hope this means I'm getting wiser with age...

 In the mean time I've started another blog, called [Meta